May 16th, 2014

 Abigail Hopper, director of the Maryland Energy Administration and O’Malley’s top adviser on energy issues, said the bill is unnecessary because Pentagon officials would not sign any agreement with Pioneer Green until all their fears are allayed.

-“I have a hard time believing that the United States Navy is going to be forced into an agreement that in any way jeopardizes the security of the nation,” she said.
+hard time believing that the United States Navy is going to be forced into an agreement that in any way jeopardizes the security of the nation,” she said.

 That prompted state Sen. David Brinkley (R) to accuse the O’Malley administration of “playing a game of chicken with the Navy.”